An Important Disclaimer

 The Goals of Misbehaviour

 You might be familiar with Rudolf Dreikur’s Four Goals of Misbehaviour.
-What I love about this theory is that it offers actionable responses to common behaviours within the classroom, and it uses our own emotional response as an indicator of how this behaviour can be characterized.
-I mentioned earlier that I personally find hypothesizing the motivation behind misbehaviour to be unproductive; nevertheless, this theory addresses presumed motivations.
+What I love about this theory is that it offers actionable responses to common behaviors within the classroom, and it uses our own emotional response as an indicator of how this behavior can be characterized.
+I mentioned earlier that I personally find hypothesizing the motivation behind misbehavior to be unproductive; nevertheless, this theory addresses presumed motivations.
 I’ve summarized the theory below and have included these presumed motivations as it helps to reinforce the information in a cohesive way.
-Approach these motivations with a grain of salt as we can never simplify the complex behaviour of our students; instead, consider the strategies offered in relation to the feelings and reactions you may encounter when dealing with misbehavior.
+Approach these motivations with a grain of salt as we can never simplify the complex behavior of our students; instead, consider the strategies offered in relation to the feelings and reactions you may encounter when dealing with misbehavior.

 The best intervention for disruptive behaviors is prevention.
 Universal prevention measures establish a positive classroom environment to make your job easier, but also to support the academic and social potential of each student in your class.
 Here are some strategies that can be implemented in your classroom, as well as a school-wide approach: